Glyphosate, the main active ingredient in Monsanto's Roundup, is the most widely used chemical in weed-killing formulations all over the world.

 Other signs of FL that can be detected by medical professionals upon the first consultation include an enlarged spleen and accumulation of fluid in certain areas of the body, generally the abdomen.

 Your personal history is also a very important factor in narrowing down the possibilities, as well as blood tests and imaging scans, but a biopsy of the nodules is generally required to establish a final diagnosis.

 Scientists aren't yet certain of the mechanism by which FL forms in the body, although there are a number of hypotheses.
 A non-heritable mutation has been found in 85% of the people suffering from FL that involves the overexpression of a gene called BCL-2.
 This is believed to play a major role in the likeliness of developing the disease.

 Environmental factors have been suggested, including certain infectious diseases, exposure to radiation, or chemicals like benzene and pesticides containing glyphosate.
 Both lab studies conducted on animals and surveys of people who work with herbicides suggest a connection between glyphosate and non-Hodgkin's lymphoma, and there are serious reasons to believe that weed-killing formulations might be more dangerous than the active ingredient alone.

 Some attribute this increased toxicity to the role played by the surfactants used in products like Roundup or Aquamaster, which would help glyphosate permeate the skin, enter the bloodstream, and damage blood cells.

-This would explain why home operators, who tend to get close to the pesticide spray tend to be most at risk for developing NHL.
+This would explain why home operators, who tend to get close to the pesticide spray, can be most at risk for developing NHL.

 These occupations include:

-If you or a loved one developed any form of NHL after being exposed to glyphosate as part of your work, you might be entitled to receive compensation from those who callously put you at risk.
-Call us today free of charge and we'll take a look at your particular situation and let you know if you qualify for compensation.
+If you or a loved one developed any form of NHL after being exposed to glyphosate as part of your work, you might be entitled to receive compensation from those who put you at risk.
+Call us today free of charge, we'll take a look at your particular situation and let you know if you qualify for compensation.